First case of monkeypox is confirmed in Santa Catarina

 Read too:

-– VIDEO – Super bright green meteor is recorded in the sky of Joinville
+– Stations will have to disclose how much fuel cost before the ICMS reduction

-– Driver who died in a tank truck accident on BR-470 was from Blumenau
+– Driver who died in a tank truck accident on BR-470 identified

+– Supermoon and Comet K2: know where and how to watch the July space phenomena in SC

+– Young man with more than 1 million followers on social networks dies in accident on BR-101